confluentinc/operator-earlyaccess/rbac-deploy/README.rst

 ================================================

-In this workflow scenario, you'll set up secure Confluent Platform clusters with SASL_PLAIN authentication, RBAC authorization, and inter-component TLS.
+In this workflow scenario, you'll set up secure Confluent Platform clusters with SASL PLAIN authentication, role-based access control (RBAC) authorization, and inter-component TLS.

 Before you begin this tutorial: